neumino/neumino.github.io/movies.md

-### Wild Mountain Thyme
+### Robot Riot
-*Released on 2020-12-11, vote average 7.3*
+*Released on 2020-12-23, vote average 2.6*

-Headstrong farmer Rosemary Muldoon has her heart set on winning her neighbour Anthony Reilly&#39;s love.
-The problem is, Anthony seems to have inherited a family curse, and remains oblivious to his beautiful admirer.
-Stung by his father&#39;s plans to sell the family farm to his American nephew, Anthony is jolted into pursuing his dreams.
+Unconscious soldiers are dropped into a testing site only to discover their memories have been wiped and that once docile machines are the new intelligence.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/kadUgcIxODM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LSo4VQyPrzM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>